Manti (food): History

+Manti in different cuisines

 In Central Asian cuisines

 Manti in Central Asian cuisines are usually larger in size.
 They are steamed in a multi-level metal steamer called mantovarka, mantyshnitsa (Russian terms for manti cooker), manti-kazan or manti-kaskan (manti pot).
 It consists of layered pans with holes that are placed over a stockpot filled with water.
 Steaming is the main method of cooking manti; if boiled or fried, they are considered another type of dumpling, such as pelmeni.

 In Kazakh cuisine and Kyrgyz cuisine, the manti filling is normally minced lamb (sometimes beef or horse meat), spiced with black pepper, sometimes with the addition of chopped pumpkin or squash.
 This is considered to be a traditional Uyghur recipe.
 Manti is served topped with butter, sour cream or an onion sauce or garlic sauce.
 When sold as street food in Kazakhstan and Kyrgyzstan, manti are typically presented sprinkled with hot red pepper powder.

 In Uzbek and Tajik cuisines, manti are usually made of one (or a combination) of the following ingredients: lamb, beef, cabbage, potato or pumpkin, with fat often added to meat manti.
 Manti is usually topped with butter and maybe served with sour cream, different types of ketchup, or freshly sliced onions (sprinkled with vinegar and black pepper).
 A sauce made by mixing vinegar and chili powder is also common.
 Bukharian Jews also use cheese fillings, and such dumplings are usually served with yogurt.
 In Uzbekistan, manti are also called kaskoni.

 The same style of cooking manti is traditional for Tatar, Bashkir and other cuisines of the Turkic peoples living in the vast area from Idel-Ural to the Far East.
 It is nowadays widespread throughout Russia and other post-Soviet countries.
+A dish of the same name appears in Russian cuisine in the beginning of the 17th century; it is unknown whether it exactly resembled Central Asian manti, but lamb was also used.
+Manti was thereafter largely forgotten in Russian cuisine until the reemergence of manti from Central Asian cuisine during the Soviet Union.